11 minute read

 import { Client, Message } from '@stomp/stompjs';

-You can use these classes without prefixing with StompJs..
+You can use these classes directly without prefixing them with StompJs..

 There is no StompJs class/object to be imported.